ADGEfficiency/programming-resources/fundamentals/programming.md

 - if you have two methods - one being init - it shouldn’t be a class!

 If you use class once and throw it away, it could be a lot simpler
-- often want mulitple instances to get benefit of reuse
+- often want multiple instances to get benefit of reuse

 Don't overdo inheritance
 - single level will solve many problems